 HDB loan at a glance:

-- Down payment: 10% (full amount can be paid using CPF)
+- Downpayment: Up to 10% (full amount can be paid using CPF)

 - Early repayment will not incur a penalty

 For HDB loans, the housing loan amount offered depends on the buyers’ age, monthly income and financial situation.
-If you buy an uncompleted flat, such as a Build-To-Order (BTO) flat, directly from HDB, the latter will review your financial standing close to the completion of the flat for a housing loan disbursement.
+If you buy an uncompleted flat, such as a Build-To-Order (BTO) flat, direct from HDB, HDB will review your financial standing close to the completion of the flat for a housing loan disbursement.

 HDB loan eligibility criteria